cristianhares/blackbox_appliance/README.md

 **Description**<br/>
 A Linux-based automatic installation multi-purpose closed-up hardened appliance.<br/>
 <br/>
-If you found it useful and if you can, consider buying me a coffee :) https://buymeacoff.ee/cristianhares<br/>
+If you found it useful and if you can, consider buying me a coffee :) https://buymeacoff.ee/cristianhares or https://ko-fi.com/cristianhares<br/>
 <br/>
 Small History: Over my years working with SIEMs and other vendor's apppliances, I was always surprised by the fact there wasn't an open source appliance that would make the same experience of a closed-up box where you could run your own application, so I had this idea sitting there for quite some time.
 An example of this was a cheap Syslog collector with store-and-forward capabilities without paying for the crazy licensing fees of a vendor collector.<br/>
 <br/>